nhsengland/datascience/docs/our_work/diabetic_retinopathy.md

 ---
-title: 'diabetic retinopathy'
+title: 'Diabetic retinopathy'
-summary: 'This project aims to identify any unknown or compounding risk factors that could predict the development of diabetic retinopathy in individuals with diabetes.'
+summary: 'This project aims to identify unknown or interacting risk factors that could predict the development of diabetic retinopathy in individuals with diabetes.'
 origin: ''
-tags: ['PYTHON','DIABETES','SCREENING','RISK FACTORS','WIP']
+tags: ['PYTHON','POPULATION HEALTH','RISK FACTOR ANALYSIS','WIP']
 ---
 ## The Problem
 It is estimated that around 4.6 million people in the UK are living with diagnosed diabetes.